farm-ng/amiga-dev-kit/website/docs/debug_cable/README.md

 - Serial interface is used for operating system terminal
 - Reset / Flash button is used for enabling the firmware update mode (press on boot)

-**See flashing and operating system documentation for more information**
+**See flashing and operating system documentation for more information [here](https://amiga.farm-ng.com/docs/dashboard/dashboard-fw)**

 ## Pinout